lionheart/iOSTipsTricks/Auto Layout/Keyboard.md

 @property (nonatomic, strong) NSLayoutConstraint *bottomConstraint;
 ```

-We also define two methods to catch the keyboard hide and show notifications.
+We also define two methods to send the keyboard hide and show notifications to.

 ```objc
 - (void)keyboardDidHide:(NSNotification *)sender;